danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0179](Media/image0179.png)

-   Also, execute 3 times the following query:
+   Also, execute the following query three times:

    ```sql
    SELECT * FROM salaries WHERE to_date = '9999-01-01';